watir/watirbook/link.md

 ### Text and String

 Let's start with the original Watir way, `link` method accepting two parameters.
 The first parameter is a symbol, the second one is a string.
 You will know something is a symbol because it starts with a colon, like `:text`.
-For now, consider symbol to be nothing more than a string written in a strange way.
+For now, consider a symbol to be nothing more than a string written in a strange way.

     browser.link(:text, "Programming Ruby: The Pragmatic Programmers' Guide, Second Edition").click

 `link` method also accepts a hash.
-Hash consists of two parts, key and value.
+A hash consists of two parts: key and value.
 In this case the key is a symbol and the value is a string.
 Between them is that familiar arrow from IRB.

     browser.link(:text => "Programming Ruby: The Pragmatic Programmers' Guide, Second Edition").click

-So, the only thing that is different between the two ways is that in the first example there is a comma between symbol and string, and in the second example there is and arrow.
+So, the only thing that is different between the two ways is that in the first example there is a comma between symbol and string, and in the second example there is an arrow.
 Later, I will explain why the arrow is introduced.

-There is also a slightly more verbose way to write a hash (please notice curly braces):
+There is also a slightly more verbose way to write a hash (please notice the curly braces):

     browser.link({:text => "Programming Ruby: The Pragmatic Programmers' Guide, Second Edition"}).click